4. Whole-of-government office accommodation planning

 - provide advance notice of proposals to relocate or relinquish space.

-As part of this collaborative approach, EPW will initially establish lines of communication with an agency's head office and then with the appropriate regional offices.
+As part of this collaborative approach, HLGPPW will initially establish lines of communication with an agency's head office and then with the appropriate regional offices.
 This approach facilitates planning input from regional and local staff and ensures that accommodation planning based on this regional/local information is consistent with the parameters set by agencies' head offices.

 Following the approval of strategies by the Deputy Directors-General Accommodation Group, the implementation of each strategy typically involves programming and completing a number of interlinked projects of varying size and complexity.